ccoenraets/salesforce-developer-workshop/Accessing-Data-using-SOQL-and-DML.md

 layout: module
 title: Module 5&#58; Accessing Data using SOQL and DML
 ---
-In this module, you use the Developer Console to explore the SOQL and DML (Data Manipulation Language) syntax.
+In this module, you use the Developer Console to familiarize yourself with SOQL (Salesforce Object Query Language) and DML (Data Manipulation Language).
+In the next modules, you'll use SOQL and DML statements in Apex classes and triggers.

 ### Step 1: Execute SOQL statements